thecloudrazor/francinette/README.md

 Currently has tests for: `libft`, `ft_printf`, `get_next_line`, `minitalk` and `pipex`.

-`Francinette` is only tested and confirmed to work on MacOS on non ARM chips.
-Some testers may work on Linux and ARM, but I give no guaranties of any test working or even compiling.

 ## :exclamation: Important note:

 If you have little to no experience programming, I highly highly highly recommend that you write